 Degree programs and learning goals

 The department’s two concentrations for the B.A.
 Humanities degree develop interdisciplinary methods of study in the History of Culture and in the academic study of Religion and Culture.
-A third program, B.A.
-Humanities—Elementary Education, provides a shorter version of the history of culture concentration and prepares students to teach humanities subjects in primary schools.

 In the department’s degree programs and upper division courses for majors and minors, we have identified the following kinds of desired learning goals: advanced content mastery, ability to identify problems for research, ability to understand and use abstract concepts, ability to evaluate and analyze primary sources, ability to identify, critically evaluate, and use secondary sources, ability to develop coherent, logical arguments and to support them with appropriate and adequate evidence, and advanced written and oral communication skills.